Olivia de Havilland: 1941–1944: War years and lawsuit

+A little over a year later, the California Court of Appeal for the Second District ruled in de Havilland's favor.
+The decision was one of the most significant and far-reaching legal rulings in Hollywood, reducing the power of the studios and extending greater creative freedom to performers.
+California's resulting "seven-year rule", as articulated by the Court of Appeal in analysing Labor Code Section 2855 in this case, is still known as the De Havilland Law.
+Her legal victory, which cost her $13,000 in legal fees, won de Havilland the respect and admiration of her peers, among them her own sister Joan Fontaine, who later commented, "Hollywood owes Olivia a great deal."
+Among those who benefited most directly from the "de Havilland Decision" were filmmakers and actors who had served during World War II.
+If de Havilland had not won her legal battle against Warner Bros., months and years of military service could have been treated as one long suspension.
+Instead, actors including Clark Gable, Jimmy Stewart, and Robert Taylor, were relieved of their contractual extensions.
+Warner Bros. reacted to the lawsuit by circulating a letter to other studios, which had the effect of a "virtual blacklisting".
+Consequently, de Havilland did not work at a film studio for almost two years.

-She became a naturalized citizen of the United States on November 28, 1941, ten days before the U.S. entered World War II militarily.
+She became a naturalized citizen of the United States on November 28, 1941, ten days before the U.S. entered World War II officially.
 During the war years, she actively contributed to the war effort.
 In May 1942, de Havilland joined the Hollywood Victory Caravan, a three-week train tour of the country that raised money through the sale of war bonds.
 Later that year, she began attending events at the Hollywood Canteen, meeting and dancing with troops.
 In December 1943, she joined a USO tour that travelled throughout the U.S. and the South Pacific, visiting wounded soldiers in military hospitals.
 She earned the respect and admiration of the troops for visiting the isolated islands and battlefronts in the Pacific.
 She survived flights in damaged aircraft and a bout with viral pneumonia that required several days' stay in one of the island barrack hospitals.
 She later remembered, "I loved doing the tours because it was a way I could serve my country and contribute to the war effort."